lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

 shellcommands.png](../../../_images/interface-branches-shellcommands.png)

-Each command can be copied in the clipboard to be used in a terminal, and some of them can be used directly from Odoo.sh by clicking the _run_ button in such case a popup will prompt the user in order to define eventual placeholders such as `<URL>`, `<PATH>`, …
+Each command can be copied in the clipboard to be used in a terminal, and some of them can be used directly from Konvergo ERP.sh by clicking the _run_ button in such case a popup will prompt the user in order to define eventual placeholders such as `<URL>`, `<PATH>`, …